One important key to success is self-confidence. An important key to self-confidence is preparation!

 - Tell me about yourself?
-See Elevator Pitches below or narrow the question down by asking your interlocutor if there is something specific they want to know. (soft skills)
+See Elevator Pitches below and/or narrow the question down by asking your interlocutor if there is something specific they want to know. (soft skills)

 - Give an example of how and when you showed such skill. (hard skills)

 Many of us have career “blips”, experiences we would prefer not to discuss.
 Nevertheless, we are sometimes obliged to answer uncomfortable questions.
 Our advice is: